 The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) accredits the Program.
 Students who graduate from an accredited program have fulfilled all graduation requirements for licensure in most of the 50 states.
 The COAMFTE requirement that students graduate with at least 500 hours of direct client contact gives our graduates extensive training and a decided advantage when seeking employment.

 6. Learn Our Cutting Edge Therapy Approach

-Our integrative system approach to therapy is grounded in the concept of integration: that the models of therapy are best understood and used in a thoughtful and planful way.
-The systemic, integrative couple and family therapy, pioneered at The Family Institute, addresses emotional, behavioral and relational problems in the context of both familial and extrafamilial relationships.
-The influences of biology, psychodynamics, gender, socioeconomic status, culture and life cycle are used to help clients understand and address their problems.
+Our systemic approach to therapy is grounded in the concept of integration: that the models of therapy are best utilized in a planful and collaborative manner that identifies interventions to fit the specific needs of each client system.
+Integrative Systemic Therapy, pioneered at The Family Institute, addresses emotional, behavioral and relational problems in the context of both familial and extrafamilial relationships.
+The influences of biology, psychodynamics, life cycle, gender, culture, equity and inclusion are used to understand and intervene with the issues clients bring to therapy.

-Learn more about our newly published book, Integrative Systemic Therapy, that outlines our approach.
+Learn more about our Integrative Systemic Therapy (IST) publications, that outlines our approach.

 7. Collaborate & Network with Students & Alumni

 With students applying competitively from across the country, our faculty have the pleasure of teaching a talented, diverse and academically advanced group of students.
 This environment leads to a challenging, enlightening and rewarding exchange of ideas between students and faculty.
 Through our alumni, graduates network, support the program, and receive discounts on Family Institute-sponsored professional education CEUs.